 Autoimmune disease is undeniably on the rise and who does it affect most?
 Us ladies!
 This might not come as a shock, but what might surprise you is just how much your autoimmune disease can completely wreck your hormones.
+Autoimmune diseases that cause hair loss, brittle nails and worse seem designed to attack our femininity.
 In this post we are going to explore the autoimmune hormone connection and what this means for you.

 Simply put — your immune system is confused and is attacking your body rather than the stuff it should be attacking (bacteria, viruses, parasites, etc).